 Below are the common cases that merit the use of dental crowns:

 1. Damaged Teeth Repair

 Whether there are cracks, chips, or damage due to decay, dental crowns can help restore the function and appearance of damaged teeth.

-Dental crowns can also be used to support teeth that were subjected to endodontic treatment or root canal therapy.
+Dental crowns can also be used to support teeth that were subjected to endodontic treatment or root canal treatment in Dubai.

 The procedure involves cutting off the blood supply and the nerve.
 Once the tooth is devitalized, the space that previously held the blood vessels and nerves are filled to avoid bacterial infection.

 Since the therapy results in a considerably more brittle and weaker tooth, it is more likely to fracture.
 With a dental crown placed over it, the tooth will be strengthened and protected from breakage.

 Cracks in the tooth, no matter how small and insignificant they may seem, can increase the risk of a fracture.
 To make sure your tooth doesn’t break completely, it is recommended that a dental crown be installed to reinforce and strengthen it.

 Dental crowns are also used to stabilize and support dental prosthetics like bridges.
 They provide two anchor points to hold the bridge firmly in place.